DeepFoldProtein/EBA/analysis/pisces/README.md

 ```

 ### Compute embeddings
-The first step of the anlysis consists in computing the per-residue embeddings using the desired language model (ProtT5 or ESMb1).
+The first step of the analysis consists in computing the per-residue embeddings using the desired language model (ProtT5 or ESMb1).
 The necessary script can be found in [/scripts](https://git.scicore.unibas.ch/schwede/EBA/-/tree/891f59f9e5b1e726e21f3c00d07b6302a1bc6824/analysis/pisces/scripts).
 The embeddings will be stored in [/data/embeddings](https://git.scicore.unibas.ch/schwede/EBA/-/tree/main/analysis/pisces/data/embeddings).

 ```
 python save_embeddings.py ProtT5